 WHAT IF I DON'T DO WELL IN A CLASS?

-If you fail a class and receive an 'R' or a 'U" grade, you will be allowed to retake it one time.
+If you fail a class 'R' grade, you will be allowed to retake it one time.
 If you fail the class on the second try, you may be dismissed from the program for not making academic progress.